Multi-objective optimization: Process optimization

 Multi-objective optimization has been increasingly employed in chemical engineering and manufacturing.
 In 2009, Fiandaca and Fraga used the multi-objective genetic algorithm (MOGA) to optimize the pressure swing adsorption process (cyclic separation process).
 The design problem involved the dual maximization of nitrogen recovery and nitrogen purity.
-The results provided a good approximation of the Pareto frontier with acceptable trade-offs between the objectives.
+The results approximated the Pareto frontier well with acceptable trade-offs between the objectives.

 In 2010, Sendín et al. solved a multi-objective problem for the thermal processing of food.
-They tackled two case studies (bi-objective and triple objective problems) with nonlinear dynamic models and used a hybrid approach consisting of the weighted Tchebycheff and the Normal Boundary Intersection approach.
+They tackled two case studies (bi-objective and triple-objective problems) with nonlinear dynamic models.
+They used a hybrid approach consisting of the weighted Tchebycheff and the Normal Boundary Intersection approach.
 The novel hybrid approach was able to construct a Pareto optimal set for the thermal processing of foods.

-In 2013, Ganesan et al. carried out the multi-objective optimization of the combined carbon dioxide reforming and partial-oxidation of methane.
-The objective functions were methane conversion, carbon monoxide selectivity and hydrogen to carbon monoxide ratio.
+In 2013, Ganesan et al. carried out the multi-objective optimization of the combined carbon dioxide reforming and partial oxidation of methane.
+The objective functions were methane conversion, carbon monoxide selectivity, and hydrogen to carbon monoxide ratio.
 Ganesan used the Normal Boundary Intersection (NBI) method in conjunction with two swarm-based techniques (Gravitational Search Algorithm (GSA) and Particle Swarm Optimization (PSO)) to tackle the problem.
 Applications involving chemical extraction and bioethanol production processes have posed similar multi-objective problems.

 In 2013, Abakarov et al. proposed an alternative technique to solve multi-objective optimization problems arising in food engineering.
 The Aggregating Functions Approach, the Adaptive Random Search Algorithm, and the Penalty Functions Approach were used to compute the initial set of the non-dominated or Pareto-optimal solutions.
 The Analytic Hierarchy Process and Tabular Method were used simultaneously for choosing the best alternative among the computed subset of non-dominated solutions for osmotic dehydration processes.

 In 2018, Pearce et al. formulated task allocation to human and robotic workers as a multi-objective optimization problem, considering production time and the ergonomic impact on the human worker as the two objectives considered in the formulation.
 Their approach used a Mixed-Integer Linear Program to solve the optimization problem for a weighted sum of the two objectives to calculate a set of Pareto optimal solutions.
-The application of the approach to several manufacturing tasks showed improvements in at least one objective in most tasks and in both objectives in some of the processes.
+Applying the approach to several manufacturing tasks showed improvements in at least one objective in most tasks and in both objectives in some of the processes.